Rajwinder-Singh-19/ferode/README.md

 ferode is capable of solving ODEs of arbitrary order, using the validated implementations of:

-  1. Euler's Method
+  1. Euler's 1st Order Method
-  2. Heun's Method
+  2. Heun's 2nd Order Method
   3. Runge-Kutta 4th Order Method
   4. Runge-Kutta-Fehlberg 5th Order Method